GR-Garage-Cup/gr-garage-coach/README.md

 # GR GARAGE COACH

-Professional telemetry analysis and coaching for grassroots motorsport.
+Professional telemetry analysis and coaching for motorsport.
 Free, always.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │
 │   MOTORSPORT ACCESS PROBLEM:                                    │
 │                                                                 │
 │   Professional Coaching: $5,000 to $15,000/season               │
 │   Hourly Rate: $75 to $100/hour                                 │
 │   Accessible To: Top 10% of drivers                             │
 │                                                                 │
 │   SOLUTION: Free, championship data coaching for everyone       │
 │                                                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```

-## Mission
+## Mission, important to read:

 Motorsport has an access problem.
 Professional data coaching costs $5,000 to $15,000 per season.
 The cars in GR Cup might be equal, but access to improvement isn't.
 Three quarters of F1 drivers grew up with money.
 The talent pool should be bigger than it is.